SteeltoeOSS/Documentation/articles/releases/steeltoe-3-0-packs-a-mighty-punch-with-many-new-features.md

   }
   ```

-* In addition to the [metrics endpoint](https://dev.steeltoe.io/docs/3/management/metrics-observers), there is a new prometheus endpoint that offers a simple way for metrics to be scraped.
-Below is an example prometheus.yml configuration ([here is a full example](https://github.com/SteeltoeOSS/Samples/tree/master/Management/src)):
+* In addition to the [metrics endpoint](../../api/v3/management/metrics.md), there is a new Prometheus endpoint that offers a simple way for metrics to be scraped.
+Below is an example prometheus.yml configuration ([here is a full example](https://github.com/SteeltoeOSS/Samples/tree/3.x/Management/src)):

   ```yaml
   scrape_configs: